7. Local discounts under The Localism Act

 How to apply

 There is no application form for a local business rate discount.
-Please write to us to say why your business should get one and give us all the details you think are relevant, including your contact details.
+Please contact us online to say why your business should get one and give us all the details you think are relevant, including your contact details.